-The Turkish Interior Ministry announced on Monday that a total of 267 people were detained in the past week as part of an ongoing witch-hunt carried out by the government against followers of the faith-based Gülen movement.
+The Turkish Interior Ministry announced on Monday that a total of 593 people were detained in the past week as part of an ongoing witch-hunt carried out by the Turkish government against followers of the faith-based Gülen movement.

-Police had detained 448 the previous week for their alleged links to the movement.
+Turkish police had detained 831 the previous week for their alleged links to the movement.

 Fethullah Gülen, who inspired the movement, strongly denied having any role in the failed coup and called for an international investigation into it, but President Erdoğan — calling the coup attempt “a gift from God” — and the government initiated a widespread purge aimed at cleansing sympathizers of the movement from within state institutions, dehumanizing its popular figures and putting them in custody.